SESYNC-ci/git-in-the-shell-lesson/docs/_slides/git.md

 ===

 Every commit needs an author.
-Follow git's instructions, using a real email address so your commits can be associated with your GitHub account, a bit later on.
+Follow git's instructions, using a real email address so your commits can be associated with your GitHub account, and try again.

-===

 ~~~bash
 git commit -m "initial commit"